kalpanagl/main/Data Warehouse.md

 ---
 title: "What's new and planned for Synapse Data Warehouse in Microsoft Fabric"
-description: See what's new and planned for Synapse Data Warehousein Microsoft Fabric.
+description: See what's new and planned for Synapse Data Warehouse in Microsoft Fabric.
 Fabric Data Warehouse release plans or roadmap. ms.reviewer: sngun ms.author: sngun
 author: snehagunda